Part 3 of the Agricultural Act of 2014 series

 On this page

 The "Agricultural Act of 2014," commonly called the farm bill, requires producers and owners who receive a share of the crop to make a one-time, irrevocable decision to elect either Price Loss Coverage (PLC) or one of the Agricultural Risk Coverage (ARC) options.
 This fact sheet discusses this decision.
 Other fact sheets in the series describe other parts of the bill.
-Please note that the final rules and interpretations will come from the USDA at a future date.

-Here's a warning: If all the producers and owners who receive a share of the crop on a farm fail to make a unanimous election of which program to enroll in, the bill says the Secretary of Agriculture may not make any payments to that farm for the 2014 crop year, and the farm will be deemed to have elected PLC for the 2015 through 2018 crop years.
+Here's a warning: If all the producers and owners who receive a share of the crop on a farm fail to make a unanimous election of which program to elect, the bill says the Secretary of Agriculture may not make any payments to that farm for the 2014 crop year, and the farm will be deemed to have elected PLC for the 2015 through 2018 crop years.

 Price Loss Coverage (PLC)

-The Price Loss Coverage (PLC) program will make payments to farmers if a covered commodity's national average marketing year price is below its reference price, the new term instead of target price.
+The Price Loss Coverage (PLC) program will make a payment if a covered commodity's national average marketing year price is below its reference price, the new term instead of target price.
 (See Table 1.)
 Payments will be made on a crop by crop basis.
-Under PLC, the payment is the difference between the national average marketing year price and the reference price multiplied by the payment yield and 85% of the base acres.
+Under PLC, the payment is the difference between the national marketing year average (MYA) price and the effective price multiplied by the payment yield and 85% of the base acres.
 The effective price is the maximum of the MYA price and the loan rate.
 The PLC program is explained in more detail in Part 4 of this series: Price Loss Coverage.

 Table 1: Reference prices ($); set in 2014 farm bill.

 Agricultural Risk Coverage—County (ARC-County)